David Boggs: Biography

-David Boggs was born in Washington, D.C. to James Boggs and Jane (McCallum) Boggs on June 17, 1950.
-He graduated from Woodrow Wilson High School in Washington, D.C. in 1968 and subsequently attended Princeton University, from where he graduated with a B.S.E. in electrical engineering in 1972.
-He then joined the Xerox PARC research staff, where he met Robert Metcalfe while the latter was debugging an Interface Message Processor interface for the PARC systems group.
+David Boggs was born on June 17, 1950, in Washington, D.C., to James Boggs and Jane (McCallum) Boggs.
+He graduated from the city's Woodrow Wilson High School in 1968, then from Princeton University with a B.S.E. in electrical engineering in 1972.

-Since Boggs had considerable experience as an amateur radio operator WA3DBJ, he recognized similarities between Metcalfe's theories and radio broadcasting technologies and joined his project.
+He joined the Xerox PARC research staff, where he met Robert Metcalfe, who was debugging an Interface Message Processor interface for the PARC systems group.
+Boggs, an amateur radio operator with the call sign WA3DBJ, recognized similarities between Metcalfe's theories and radio broadcasting technologies and joined his project.
 According to The Economist, "the two would co-invent Ethernet, with Mr Metcalfe generating the ideas and Mr Boggs figuring out how to build the system."

-Throughout 1973, they built several Ethernet interfaces for the Xerox Alto pioneering personal computer.
+In 1973, they built several Ethernet interfaces for the Xerox Alto, an early personal computer.
 Xerox filed a patent application on March 31, 1975, naming Metcalfe, Boggs, Chuck Thacker, and Butler Lampson as inventors.

-They published "Ethernet: Distributed Packet Switching for Local Computer Networks," Ethernet's seminal paper, in 1976, following 18 months of work.
+After 18 months of work, the published Ethernet's seminal paper in 1976: "Ethernet: Distributed Packet Switching for Local Computer Networks”.

-It was reprinted in the Communications of the ACM in a special 25th anniversary issue.
-He produced a slide from a Metcalfe sketch of Ethernet terminology for a session at the National Computer Conference in June 1976, which was widely reprinted.
+It would be reprinted in Communications of the ACM in a special 25th-anniversary issue.
+For a session at the National Computer Conference in June 1976, he produced a slide from a Metcalfe sketch of Ethernet terminology which was widely reprinted.

-The Smithsonian Institution's National Museum of American History presently has the original prototype circuit.
+The original prototype circuit is held by the Smithsonian Institution's National Museum of American History.

-Boggs went to Stanford University for graduate study while working at Xerox, earning a master's degree in 1973 and a Ph.D. in 1982 in electrical engineering.
-He wrote his dissertation on "Internet Broadcasting", a concept which Steve Deering, also at Stanford, later expanded upon to IP multicasting.
+While working at Xerox, Boggs went to Stanford University for graduate study in electrical engineering; he earned a master's degree in 1973 and a Ph.D. in 1982.
+He wrote his dissertation on "Internet Broadcasting", a concept that Steve Deering, also at Stanford, later expanded to IP multicasting.